Wayla/pager/README.md

   To install development dependencies, run `npm install`

-  To build a new release, run `build-release`
+  To build a new release, run `./build-release`